ENPTES

 💡 Practical Tips for Venice

-💳Carry cash for small vendors and osterias, though major establishments accept cards; ATMs are readily available throughout the city.
+💳Carry cash as many small cicchetti bars and family-run restaurants don't accept cards; ATMs are readily available throughout the city.

 Venice Travel FAQ

-Can you drive a car in Venice? +
+Can I drive a car in Venice? +

 How many days should I spend in Venice? +